MDuuc/learning_app/README.md

-# Raccoon Learning App
-Project Raccoon Learning is my graduation project, and due to security and confidentiality reasons, I am unable to make the source code public.
-However, I will share screenshots showcasing the features and functionalities I have developed.
-## Preview of My Project
+# Preview of My Project
-Raccoon Learning is a mobile application designed for children in grades 1–3 to practice math calculations and engage in real-time competitive matches by drawing their answers on the screen.
-The app features authentication, an achievement system, and an in-app store, allowing users to save their progress to Firestore.
+MathMaster is a mobile application designed for children in grades 1–3 to practice math calculations and engage in real-time competitive matches by drawing their answers on the screen.

 <table>
   <tr>